“Find joy in the journey.” -Unknown

 Many major airlines host a cell phone app.
 Consider downloading your airline’s app onto your phone before you travel.
-These apps can help you to confirm your flights, maintain a current boarding pass, track your checked bags, and alert you to a gate or flight changes.
-Many times, the app will alert you to a gate change or canceled flight before they are announced at the gate.
+These apps can help you to confirm your flights, maintain a current boarding pass, track your checked bags, and alert you to gate or flight changes.
+Many times, the app will alert you to a gate change or canceled flight before they are announced at the gate and this could certainly give you a head start over other passengers who will also be scrambling for alternatives.
 If you have a canceled flight or miss a connection, use the customer service number in the app to help get you back on track without standing in line.

-The challenges of flying are not yours exclusively.
-The people who get us into the air and support us on the ground are short-staffed, overworked, and fellow flyers that are upset are likely to blame the staff member in front of them without being polite or understanding.
+Remember that the challenges of flying are not yours exclusively.
+The people who get us into the air and support us on the ground are often short-staffed and overworked.
+Fellow flyers that are upset are likely to take out their frustrations on the staff member in front of them without being polite or practicing any understanding.
 If you need help and it’s possible for someone to do so, they will be more likely to do everything they can for you if you’re nice!

 Drive your own car